This Margarita has been improved on April 14, 2020

 - ½ ounce fresh lime juice

 - 1 measuring teaspoon (or 1 barspoon) fresh lemon juice

 - ¼ ounce blue agave nectar (do not dilute with water)

 - 1 cup of ice

-For pitchers of frozen margaritas, pour 12 ounces of tequila, 2 ounces of triple sec, 4 ounces of lemon juice , and 2 ounces of Minute Maid limeade concentrate into a blender with 3 or 4 handfuls of ice, and blend on high speed.
+For pitchers of frozen margaritas, pour 12 ounces of tequila, 2 ounces of triple sec, 4 ounces fresh lime juice, 1 ounce plus 2 teaspoons fresh lemon juice , and 2 ounces of agave nectar into a blender with 3 or 4 handfuls of ice, and blend on high speed.

-Lunazul costs about $17 and deserves the major awards it has won.
+Lunazul costs about $20 and deserves all of its prestigious awards.
+Olmeca Altos is also a good bargain.
 Agavales mixes very well and costs under $15.
-DeKuyper O3 Orange will never replace Cointreau, but it’s half the price and works beautifully with these Margaritas.
+DeKuyper O3 Orange is half the price of Cointreau and works better than Cointreau with these Margaritas.

-Other tequilas in the $20 range that have tested well are Campo Azul Reposado (the gold one).
-Espolon makes a smooth, sweeter margarita with a milder tequila taste.
+Other tequilas in the $20 range we’ve tested are Campo Azul Reposado (the gold one).
+Espolon makes a smooth, sweeter margarita with a milder taste.
 Other highly-rated tequilas in this price range include El Padrino and Pueblo Viejo.
-Sauza Hornitos Reposado (gold) provides an enjoyable burn.
+Sauza Hornitos Reposado (gold) is popular in Mexico, and will give you an enjoyable burn.

 For Strawberry Margaritas, add 2 fresh or frozen strawberries per drink, before mixing.